YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Protect_Scenarios/Scenario11/README.md

 - create an application snapshot
 - configure Disaster Recovery and fail over the VM on the secondary cluster

+This scenario does not yet cover Virtual Machine backup, which is also fully supported with Trident Protect.

 <p align="center"><img src="Images/KV_Architecture.png" width="768"></p>

 There are two chapters in this scenario: